CA4022/Lab2-Hive/README.md

 If you are working on WSL please also look into [this guide](https://kontext.tech/column/hadoop/309/apache-hive-311-installation-on-windows-10-using-windows-subsystem-for-linux)

-Installation guide for Mac OS X are available below (skip to the HIVE section):
+Installation guide for Mac OS X are available below (skip to the HIVE section and use DERBY instead of MySQL):

 [Hive on Mac OSX El Capitan](https://bigdatalatte.wordpress.com/2017/02/01/install-hadoop-yarn-hive-on-a-macbook-pro-el-capitan/)